Sparse Feature Circuits: Discovering and Editing Interpretable Causal Graphs in Language Models: Feature Circuits

-Here, we present the full agreement circuits for various syntactic agreement structures, where we annotate all features and do \emph{not} collapse similar features into the same nodes.
-All circuits here are discovered with $T_N=0.1$ and $T_E=0.01$ unless otherwise noted.
+Here, we present the full agreement circuits for various syntactic agreement structures, with researcher-provided annotations for features.
+We chose thresholds manually in order to keep the number of nodes to annotate manageable while still displaying the full range of feature types for a given task.

 In each circuit, sparse features are shown in rectangles, whereas causally relevant error terms not yet captured by our SAEs are shown in triangles.
 Nodes shaded in darker colors have stronger effects on the target metric $m$.
 Blue nodes and edges are those which have positive indirect effects (i.e., are useful for performing the task correctly), whereas red nodes and edges are those which have counterproductive effects on $m$ (i.e., cause the model to consistently predict incorrect answers).

-First, we present agreement across a relative clause (Figure~\ref{fig:rc-full-circuit}).
-The model appears to detect the subject's grammatical number at the subject position.
+First, we present agreement across a relative clause.
+Pythia (Figure~\ref{fig:rc-full-circuit}) and Gemma (Figure~\ref{fig:gemma-rc-full-circuit}) both appear to detect the subject's grammatical number at the subject position.
 One position later, features detect the presence of relative pronouns (the start of the distractor clause).
 Finally, at the last token of the relative clause, the attention moves the subject information to the last position, where it assists in predicting the correct verb inflection.
+Gemma 2 additionally leverages noun phrase (NP) number tracking features, which are active at all positions for NPs of a given number (except on distractor phrases of opposite number).
+We present an example of an NP number tracker feature in Figure~\ref{fig:rc-gemma2-np-tracker}.

-The circuit for agreement across a prepositional phrase (Figure~\ref{fig:nounpp-full-circuit}) looks remarkably similar to agreement across a relative clause; these two circuits share over 85\% of their features, and many of the same features are used for detecting both prepositions and relative clauses.
+The circuits for agreement across a prepositional phrase (Figures~\ref{fig:nounpp-full-circuit}~and~\ref{fig:gemma-nounpp-full-circuit}) look remarkably similar to agreement across a relative clause; for both Pythia and Gemma, these two circuits share over 85\% of their features, and many of the same features are used for detecting both prepositions and relative clauses.

-For simple agreement (Figure~\ref{fig:simple-full-circuit}, discovered with $T_N=0.2$ and $T_E=0.02$), many of the same features that were implicated in noun number detection and verb number prediction in the previous circuits also appear here.
-The model detects the subject's number at the subject position in early layers.
+For simple agreement (Figures~\ref{fig:simple-full-circuit}~and~\ref{fig:gemma-simple-full-circuit}), many of the same features that were implicated in noun number detection and verb number prediction in the previous circuits also appear here.
+The models detect the subject's number at the subject position in early layers.
 In later layers, these noun number detectors become inputs to verb number promoters, which activate on anything predictive of particular verb inflections.